 Moving to Calgary has raised my appreciation for “good” sushi.
 When I lived in Vancouver, I loved eating at sushi joints that offered value (Sushi Garden, Tokyo Joe’s Sushi Factory, Zero One, etc.).
 However, in Calgary, there is no such thing as cheap and good sushi.
-You either go to the best of the best (Wa’s, Red Ember, Sushi Club) or choke down the worst of the worst.
-On a recent trip back to my hometown, I decided to treat my best friend, AY, and LW, to a dinner at one of Vancouver’s swankier Japanese restaurants, Miku.
+You either go to the best of the best or choke down the worst of the worst.
+On a recent trip back to my hometown, I decided to treat my best friend Beep Beep and L to a dinner at one of Vancouver’s swankier Japanese restaurants, Miku.

 It was a sunny evening, so we requested to sit on the patio.
 The tables were spaced well apart so that we didn’t feel cramped nor in close proximity to our lovely neighbours.
 As the night grew cooler, we used the blankets that were draped over the chairs.

 For our dishes, I ordered: gyoza, ebi fritters, tofu salad, Miku roll, Aburi Salmon Oshi Sushi, and the chopped scallop roll.
 The first to arrive to the table was the spicy pork gyoza.
 Miku’s version of gyoza was unlike anything I’ve ever tried, the presentation was phenomenal.
 Each gyoza was presented with a saucy concoction of marinated vegetables, a crispy wafer and topped with a whole basil leaf.
 The flavour of the basil really popped out and went well with the citrus notes in the sauce.
 The filling was juicy and well seasoned, consisting of pork, cabbage, shiitake, onions and shrimp.